NATO a Dinosaur Overdue for Extinction

 meant.
 The economic relations between Russia and the EU improves within the framework of the planned program.”

-Yankee Hyperpower, the alternative need not be the formation of another suspect alliance.
-It is not unpatriotic to
+Hyperpower, the alternative need not be the formation of another suspect alliance.
+It is not unpatriotic to advocate

-advocate the wisdom in an America First policy.
-NATO doesn’t secure an advance for our country, but only provides the
+the wisdom in an America First policy.
+NATO doesn’t secure or advance our country, but only provides the military

-military command and enforcement that imposes the will of global masters.
-Resistance and opposition against an independent
+command and enforcement that imposes the will of global masters.
+Resistance and opposition against an independent EU rapid

-EU rapid defense force, comes not from the nations of Europe, but from the elites that control the mechanisms of global power.
+defense force, comes not from the nations of Europe, but from the elites that control the mechanisms of global power.
+NATO

 In a statement sent to media organizations earlier this week, the retired CIA officials also referred to an agency assessment